marmal88/Hotel-Bookings/README.md

 The model config files can be found in config.yaml within the config folder of the src.
 The configurable parameters are categrized into:

- 1. Data Location and table names
+ 1. Data location and table names
  2. Preprocess parameters
  3. Model parameters